 Do you have lots of social media followers?
-Want to learn how to turn those followers into dollars?
+Do you want to learn how to turn those followers into dollars?

-With influencer marketing making my list of the top marketing trends to look for, there is plenty of money to be made in this space if you position yourself accordingly.
+With influencer marketing making our list of the top marketing trends to look for, there is plenty of money to be made in this space if you position yourself accordingly.

-These are the top 11 ways to make a living on social media without selling any products.
+These are the 11 steps to take to make a living on social media without selling any products.

 The first thing you need to do is decide which platform you’re going to prioritize the most.